Fayetteville Car Accident Lawyer

 - Do NOT speak with the other parties’ insurance companies, but only if you feel comfortable doing so.

-- Do NOT sign any statement or provide any recorded statement to any insurance company without first reviewing your statement or the statement provided with your attorney.
+- Do NOT sign any statement or provide any recorded statement to any insurance company without first reviewing your statement or the statement provided with your car accident lawyer.

 - Do NOT delay in seeking an attorney: the longer you wait to hire an car accident lawyer, the more difficult it will be for you to obtain all of the compensation you are entitled.

 Contact an Experienced Car Accident Lawyer in Fayetteville, GA